 The answers lie in the next few paragraphs.

 Graphs and charts are a really great way to understand and define data.
-Data refers to numbered information.
+Data refer to numbered information.
 They can be of numerous types like:

 - Prices of sold items